jingyanggggg/LearnBash/README.md

 - [ ] Regular Expressions
 - [ ] Special Commands sed,awk,grep,sort

-*(Note: The checkboxes above will be checked off as I complete the lessons!)*
+*(Note: I will check off the checkboxes as I complete the lessons.)*